Benzo Overdose Symptoms, Prevention & Treatment Guide

 Commonly prescribed for anxiety disorders or insomnia, some of the most popular benzos include:

-These are all depressant medications that can be eaten, but when used for recreation, are often snorted.
+These are all depressant medications that can be eaten.
+When used for recreation, they are often snorted.
 These can cause dangerous depression of vital functions and may lead to some serious complications.

 Signs & Symptoms Of A Benzo Overdose

 Some of the common signs of a benzo overdose may include:

 - Unconsciousness (with an inability to wake up)